Robust Spatial Confounding Adjustment via Basis Voting: Problem Setup and Assumptions

-Inspired by these ideas, we propose a \textit{plurality-rule estimator} which is defined as the mode of a set of candidate estimators where each candidate is constructed based on each of the spatial basis functions $\{h_j\}_{j=1}^d$.
-This approach allows us to recover $\beta$ even without knowledge of $O_X$, under a plurality assumption that enough of the candidate basis functions are valid (i.e., contribute to $X$ but not $U$).
+Inspired by these ideas, we propose a \textit{plurality-rule estimator} which is defined as the mode of a set of candidate estimators, where each candidate is constructed based on each of the spatial basis functions $\{h_j\}_{j=1}^d$.
+This approach allows us to recover $\beta$ even without knowledge of $O_{X}$, under a plurality-rule assumption that enough of the candidate basis functions are valid, i.e., contribute to $X$ but not $U$.
+Most of the existing methods based on majority- or plurality-rule assumptions use a two-stage approach with sample splitting, in which they first select a set of valid candidates and then use them in a second estimation step.
+In contrast, we propose a mode-based estimator that obviates sample splitting as it is often hard to justify in spatial setting.
+Instead, our drop-one candidate estimator includes invalid basis functions as precision variables to increase efficiency. \cite{hartwig2017robust} proposed a similar mode-based estimator with projection-based candidates in the Mendelian randomization IV setting, however they did not provide any theoretical guarantees for their procedure.
 In the next section, we formally define the plurality-rule assumption and our estimator, present its theoretical guarantees, and describe its advantages in comparison to existing approaches.